How to Grow Great Tomatoes in Melbourne

 I find that I have poor results transplanting earlier than the end of September.
 In Melbourne, planting your tomatoes after early December means that you won’t pick much fruit before the onset of winter.

-Making an Early Start.
+Making an early start.

 To have a successful early start, you often need to germinate seeds indoors, or in a greenhouse.
 This is because the soil in the garden is too cold to induce germination, and the young seedlings may be at the risk of frost.